guillewu/inventory_app/README.md

-Simple inventory management for hotels app (only data and object model)
+Simple inventory management for hotels (only data and object model).
+Things to look at: schema.rb and app/models